Lesley Gore

 During this time, Gore attended Sarah Lawrence College, and she graduated in 1968 after her hits had stopped in 1967.
 She then moved to California where she worked with independent producer Bob Crewe on a series of unsuccessful records.
 She tried her hand at acting in films like girls on the Beach and Ski Party and television like Batman.
 Largely out of sight for a number of years Gore made some club appearances in 1970 and 1971, and in 1972 signed with the Motown subsidiary Mowest, but 1972's Someplace else sold poorly.
 In late, 1972, she signed to A&M Records where she was reunited with Quincy Jones for Love Me by Name.
 The album didn't sell well.

-In 1980, Gore wrote the lyrics to the Oscar nominated "Out Here on My Own" from the Fame soundtrack, which featured music by her brother Michael.
+In 1980, Gore wrote the lyrics to the Oscar nominated "Out Here On My Own" from the Fame soundtrack, which featured music by her brother Michael.
 Gore continues to write and perform.
-In the late Eighties she recorded "Since I don't Have You" b/w "It's Only Make Believe" with Lou Christie.
+In the late Eighties she recorded "Since I Don't Have You" b/w "It's Only Make Believe" with Lou Christie.